GuelorEmanuel/tide-warrior/migration/README.md

 Once the database and user are created, then every other script should be able to create tables in the database with our default user.

-Navigate to from-locations and run `npm install` and `npm start`.
+Navigate to any subfolder here containing scripts that migrate what you might need run `npm install` and `npm start`.
 Wait for the script to finish.

-Navigate to from-events (or any other subfolder here containing scripts that migrate what you might need), and do the same thing.

 ## Note:
 Make sure you run from-locations first before from-events because events need places ofcourse.

-#### Running any of these scripts has a potential of wiping your local
-#### data in the database, (and maybe replacing it with new ones)
-#### If the data is very important to you, always make sure to backup
-#### your database before running any of these scripts
+#### This script does not drop any table or database.
+#### You need to manually drop any conflicting table or
+#### database on your machine.
+#### This is a precaution to prevent the scripts from wiping
+#### existing data, whether intentionally or mistakenly.